 Anyone looking for a Bengal kitten must know beforehand the commitment they are making.
 These cats are certainly high maintenance.
 We dive into the details about Bengal Tabby mixes, what makes them unique, and what owners can expect regarding temperament, size, appearance, health, and care.
 Let’s get to know the Bengal Tabby mix.

 There is not really a documented history of where the Tabby coloration and patterning originated.
 We know that it is a naturally occurring pattern that has been seen for as long as people can remember in almost all feline breeds.
-As we have mentioned, all Bengals are Tabby cats.
+All Bengals are Tabby cats.
 This does not mean that every cat with a Tabby coat is a Bengal or related to the breed.
 All Tabbies have a distinguishable M marking on the forehead.
 They also have thin lines along the face, notably around the eyes and on various parts of their bodies.

 There are five distinct kinds of Tabby patterns.
 They all look similar, but each has very noticeable and distinctly different elements.
 Tabby patterns can come in stripes, blotches, spots, whorls, and rosettes.

 Classic or Botched